San Francisco

 Motor Vehicle Fatalities by Year

-Since San Francisco adopted its Vision Zero program in 2014, 357 people have been killed by traffic violence on its streets.
-That equates to a traffic related fatality every 11.76 days.
-The most recent fatality was on June 2nd which was 2 months ago.
-San Francisco was due to experience its next traffic related fatality on June 14th which was 55 days ago.
-As of today, August 8th, there have been 13 traffic related fatalities so far this year.
+Since San Francisco adopted its Vision Zero program in 2014, 381 people have been killed by traffic violence on its streets.
+That equates to a traffic related fatality every 11.90 days.
+The most recent fatality was on May 25th which was about 1 month ago.
+San Francisco was due to experience its next traffic related fatality on June 6th which was 21 days ago.
+As of today, June 27th, there have been 9 traffic related fatalities so far this year.
 San Francisco currently averages about 40 traffic related fatalities each year.

 Pedestrians